As a writer, Mason Jones has produced both fiction and non-fiction works.

 His fiction has appeared in small-press magazines such as Enterruption,

 while his non-fiction has ranged from social commentary to a great deal

 of writings on music.
-He has published the magazine Ongaku Otaku,
+He published the journal Ongaku Otaku,

 dedicated to exploring the Japanese independent music scene, and at present

 Magazine online.
 He used to maintain the Japanese-music audio blog